p-patel/software-engineer-knowledge-base/startups/growth-hacking/hacking-growth-sean-ellis.md

   - Part 2: The Playbook - detailed set of tactics on how to implement the method

 ## Chapter 2 - Determing If Your Product Is "Must-Have"
+- Must not move into growth push until you know product is "must-have"

+- Need to methods to dig into user behaviour to discover core value of product/service

+- Establishing what core value is or should be, isn't always about identiying what the key product/service feature is, but may be connecting with the right core market (which may not be the initial market)

+- Core product value isn't always what you've built or envisioned as the core value.
+It may be something built into the product as an afterthought.
+Whatever the case, it is up to the growth team to find out.

+- "Love creates growth, not the other way around" - Airbnb growth team

+### What's The Aha Moment?

+### Efficient Experimentation
+- Experiment with both product and messaging to find the right combination of customer base and feature set you need to pass the must-have threshold
+- Adopt minimum viable test (MVTs) to vet an idea, before investing in a more robust follow-on test or more polished implementation of the concept
+- Keep the experitment velocity high
+-